Neutron lifetime and dark decay of the neutron and hydrogen

 Clearly, new particle $n'$ cannot be arbitrarily light, and the mass splitting $\Delta m = m_n-m_{n'}$ is is limited by the stability of chemical elements with precision of about a MeV.
+While allowing the decay $n\to n'+X$ for a free neutron, i.e. $m_{n'} < m_n$, this decay should be forbidden for a neutron bound in that nuclei which are known to be stable.
 The strongest bound comes from the stability of $^9$Be which has a rather fuzzy nuclei, having the minimal neutron separation energy among all stable elements.
 Transition $n\to n'$, if allowed by phase space, would transform $^9$Be, $M(^9{\rm Be}) = 8394.79535$~MeV, into $^8$Be, $M(^8{\rm Be}) = 7456.89447$~MeV, which is $\alpha$-unstable with decay time $\sim 10^{-16}$~s.
 In fact, the stability of $^9$Be atom against the removal of extra neutron $n \to n'$ implies that $m_{n'}$ should be larger than the mass of $^9$Be minus twice the mass of $^4$He, $M(^4{\rm He}) = 3728.40132$~MeV.
 In this way, one can set a lower limit \be{Be} m_{n'} > 937.992~{\rm MeV}, \quad {\rm i.e.} \quad \Delta m_{\rm max} = 1.573~{\rm MeV} \ee Other stable elements do not give competitive limits.
 E.g. Deutrium $^2$H stability implies $m_{n'} > M(^2{\rm H}) - M(^1{\rm H}) = 937.3358$~MeV or $\Delta m < 2.230$ MeV, while the limits from other elements are yet weaker.